Why do I need English language teaching skills?

 This sounds somewhat spiritual, but teaching is for positive people who are motivated, determined, dedicated and care about other people.
 Teaching is not a selfish profession; it is all about sharing, caring and living in harmony with your students.

-Aside from the accuracy and precision of the facts you will present when you teach, learning is all about positive and reinforcing interaction.
+Learning is all about positive and reinforcing interaction aside from the accuracy and precision of the facts you will present when you teach.

 You should be someone who has some (if not all) of these personal characteristics: